oeg-upm/dataeuropa-analysis/README.md

 #### GitHub
-GitHub analysis is performed on the code, commits, and repositories.
+GitHub analysis is performed on the code, commits, repositories, and issues.
+**A valid GitHub Identification Token must be specified in order to access the GitHub API**.
+As GitHub petitions are limited, data will be collected incrementally.
+Therefore, if a preexisting data collection is found, executing the data collection script will resume the search from the last collected element.
 ##### Code
 ```
 python -m datacoll.github code
 ```
 ##### Commits
 ```